 If your clutch drum has worn out, you can buy a new one and replace it.
 But, if it’s working fine, you can skip this part and finish the whole process for under 20 dollars.

 Now, you can finally put the clutch drum back on.
-You must line up the small hole on the to the arm (metal rod) of the oiler worm gear.
+You must line up the small hole to the arm (metal rod) of the oiler worm gear.

 You will need a flashlight to locate the arm and once you find it, place it so that the hole fits right into the arm.
 To check if it’s working, give the clutch drum a spin and check whether the arm is spinning with it or not.